 How We’re Wired for Goodness

-Nicholas Christakis is Sterling Professor of Social and Natural Science at Yale University, where he’s also the director of the Human Nature Lab and co-director of the Institute for Network Science.
-He’s the author of Connected: How Your Friends’ Friends’ Friends Affect Everything You Feel, Think, and Do.
-His most recent book is Blueprint: The Evolutionary Origins of a Good Society.
+Nicholas Christakis is the Sterling Professor of Social and Natural Science at Yale University, where he’s also the director of the Human Nature Lab and co-director of the Institute for Network Science.
+He’s the author of Connected: How Your Friends’ Friends’ Friends Affect Everything You Feel, Think, and Do and Blueprint: The Evolutionary Origins of a Good Society.
+In October 2020, he published Apollo's Arrow: The Profound and Enduring Impact of Coronavirus on the Way We Live.

 [music: “Seven League Boots” by Zoë Keating]

-Tippett: You were born in New Haven, where you are now. [laughs] It sounds like your parents were both —
+You were born in New Haven, where you are now. [laughs] But it sounds like your parents were both —

 Tippett: Right, right.
 But they were Greek, and they were Fulbright Scholars, graduate students at Yale.